ndk123-web/ai-resume-maker/README.md

 An AI-powered resume builder that enables users to generate tailored, downloadable resumes via a chat-based interface.
 The app uses Gemini API for content generation and an internal Python service for PDF creation, following a microservices architecture.

+Changed the Base prompt from env so that now this app giving most beautiful ATS compatible Resume

 ---

 ## 🛠️ Tech Stack